Dehumanization of Palestinians in Israeli discourse: Palestinians as generic "animals"

 "Animal" without any specific taxonomic distinction has been used to abuse Palestinians, a usage that extends to prominent Jewish leaders.

 The term "sub-human" and denials that the Arabs are human occur regularly.
-In the immediate aftermath of the Six-Day War in 1967 war, Robin Maxwell-Hyslop later revealed, in talks with the former Israeli ambassador to Burma David Hacohen, he took exception to the vehemence of Hacohen's descriptions of Arabs, likening their tenor to what Julius Streicher wrote about Jews, Hacohen replied: "But they are not human beings, they are not people, they are Arabs".
+In the immediate aftermath of the Six-Day War in 1967, Robin Maxwell-Hyslop revealed in talks with the former Israeli ambassador to Burma David Hacohen that he took exception to the vehemence of Hacohen's descriptions of Arabs, likening their tenor to what Julius Streicher wrote about Jews.
+Hacohen replied: "But they are not human beings, they are not people, they are Arabs".
 (Note: "Six weeks after that war six hon.
 Members of this House, three from each side, including myself, went to Israel and to Jordan as the guests of those countries.
 There was a horrifying moment for me.
 We were all present as guests at lunch of the Foreign Affairs Committee of the Knesset in Jerusalem.
 After lunch the chairman of the Foreign Affairs Committee of the Knesset spoke with great intemperance and at great length to us about the Arabs.
 When he drew breath I was constrained to say, 'Doctor Hacohen, I am profoundly shocked that you should speak of other human beings in terms similar to those in which Julius Streicher spoke of the Jews.
 Have you learned nothing?'
 I shall remember his reply to my dying day.
 He smote the table with both hands and said, 'But they are not human beings, they are not people, they are Arabs.'
 He was speaking of the Arab refugees."
 (Maxwell-Hyslop 1973)) The sense that Israelis considered and treated them like animals became widespread among Palestinians during the First Intifada.